 During a visual representation of Bruce’s mind, the Leader manages to take out the Devil Hulk and kidnap Bruce’s personality, marking a crucial step.
 Since he was a father figure and a coping mechanism to push away the pain inflicted by Brian, Hulk cannot really solve his issues without giving up on this part of his personality.
 So, Ewing makes a significant choice by making the oldest core of the character, consisting of the Savage Hulk and Joe Fixit, face the final battle.

 Betty Ross or the harsh reflection of mistakes and pain

-Before confronting the Leader and the One Below All, there is a scene crucial in Hulk’s path.
+Before confronting the Leader and the One Below All, there is a crucial scene in Hulk’s path.
 Joe and Betty had slept together, both in their monstrous guise.
-Betty plays a major role throughout Immortal Hulk, since Al Ewing makes her being a living reproach for Hulk.
-Every time Bruce or Hulk looks at her, she takes the form of a scary, red harpy.
+Betty plays a major role throughout Immortal Hulk, since Al Ewing makes her a living reproach for Hulk.
+Every time Bruce or Hulk look at her, she takes the form of a scary, red harpy.
 When Bruce asks to see the real her, she shouts back that that’s what she is.
 Her look is the result of all the mistakes and suffering they underwent during their relationship.